pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Append the specified buffer to the string 'str'.
-The string must be a string created by the user that is referenced only a single time, otherwise `REDISMODULE_ERR` is returned and the operation is not performed.
+The string must be a string created by the user that is referenced only a single time, otherwise `PHARMAVILLAGEMODULE_ERR` is returned and the operation is not performed.

 <span id="RedisModule_TrimStringAllocation"></span>